 Some dogs are aggressive.

-It may be that your Rottweiler has been adopted from the pound, without you knowing their history.
-Or, even with the best of intentions and doing your best to train them since puppyhood, they’re still triggered by certain scenarios.
+It may be that your Rottweiler has been adopted from the pound without you knowing its history.
+Or, even with the best intentions and doing your best to train them since puppyhood, they’re still triggered by certain scenarios.

 Whether it’s lunging for other dogs on a walk, snapping at people who get too close, or another way they show aggression, it’s your responsibility as an owner to keep those around you safe.

 Muzzling is a way to keep your Rottweiler safe, too.
 Even the smallest bite they inflict could result in the law enforcing them being euthanized.

 So, even if you’re not legally obliged to muzzle your Rottweiler, common sense should help decide for you.

 Occasions When a Muzzle is Needed